alaskaris/testsoapwebservice-example/README.md

-# How to test code that is using a SOAP client
+# How to test a SOAP web service

 ## Assumptions

 - You have a SOAP client that is targeting a SOAP Web Service.
 - The SOAP client is used by some code that is making a request and gets a response, and you want to test this code.
-- The target SOAP Web Service is not available for testing or it is available only during a certain period of time, making it difficult to assume that it is always online
+- The target SOAP Web Service is not available for testing or it is available only during a certain period of time, making it difficult to assume that it is always online.

 ## Options